-Hofstede Model
+Hofstede Model of Organisational Culture

 Hofstede identified five factors which influence the culture of a workplace.

-Here the power is distributed evenly among all employees, regardless of their position.
+- Here the power is distributed evenly among all employees, regardless of their position.
 Every individual received equal benefits and rights irrespective of their level in the hierarchy.

-This factor addresses the ambiguity of unfamiliar or unusual situations presented to employees.
+- This factor addresses the ambiguity of unfamiliar or unusual situations presented to employees.
 The index refers to the tolerance level of employees within comfortable and uncomfortable situations.
-Organizations as a whole aim to reduce these types of situations for their employees and also ensure they are prepared for these types of challenges.
+Organisations as a whole aim to reduce these types of situations for their employees and also ensure they are prepared for these types of challenges.

-In organisations that focus on the longer term relationship with employees, typically those employees work hard to live up to the expectations of management.
-Employees who notice the long term investment in the relationships often feel more attached to the company/organsiation, and focus on longer-term goals.
+- In organisations that focus on the long-term relationship with employees, typically those employees work hard to live up to the expectations of management.
+Employees who notice the long-term investment in the relationships often feel more attached to the company/ organisation, and focus on longer-term goals.

 - On the contrary, organisations that see employees as short-term and do not invest in the relationships will likely experience a reduction in long-term planning and prioritisation of short term objectives but will leave when another better opportunity arises.